Vikas Kohli

-Vikas Kohli is an Indian musician and music producer, whose work covers a variety of genres from punk, jazz, hip-hop, to Country, Metal, and Bollywood pop.
-He is known for his expertise in song arrangements and his one-on-one artist development.
-As a producer he is best known for founding Fatlabs.

-Fatlabs (Music Studio)
+Vikas Kohli is a Canadian-Indian musician and music producer known for founding FatLabs., founding MonsterArts charity programs along with the Bollywood Monster Mashup festival, and the Monster Rock Orchestra.

+Kohli has produced work across a wide range of genres, including punk, jazz, hip-hop, R&B, soul, pop, country, classical, metal, rock, and bhangra.
+His productions have included cross-genre fusions such as bhangra with hip-hop, blues and reggae, and Bollywood songs incorporating North American musical influences.
+As a film composer, Kohli has been described as an award-winning composer and the first composer to receive a Trailblazer Award from the ReelWorld Film Festival, the first composer to receive a Voice Achievers Award and a MARTY Award.
+He is known for song arrangements and one-on-one artist development.

+FatLabs

-Fatlabs is a home recording studio in Mississauga, Ontario, Canada, founded in 2003.
+FatLabs is a production company and recording studio in Mississauga, Ontario, Canada, founded in 2003.
 Kohli is best known for his ability to work with multiple genres.
-He has produced punk, jazz, hip-hop, soul, country, pop, R&B, classical, metal, rock and bhangra albums.
+He has produced punk, jazz, hip-hop, soul, country, pop, R&B, classical, metal, rock, and bhangra albums.
 He has also contributed songs to Bollywood films.

-The song he produced for Bollywood film Mission Istaanbul was performed live at the International Indian Film Academy Awards.
+The song he produced for the Bollywood film Mission Istaanbul was performed live at the International Indian Film Academy Awards.
 He composed a song for the Canadian Film Centre's Shanti Baba Ram & The Dancers of Hope, which aired on Canwest Global.
 He also composed the song "I Do.
 Do I?"
-He's produced two albums with The Responsibles, which were nominated for Punk Recording of the Year and charted nationally; co-wrote Jennifer Abadesso's song "Did You Think", which hit #1 in Paris; produced multi-million album selling Bhangra artist Mika Singh and collaborated on projects with Cappadonna (Wu-Tang Clan), Justin Nozuka, Moka Only and Apache Indian.
-Kohli has been profiled by CBC, The Globe and Mail, Toronto Star, Rogers TV, OMNI TV, Hindustan Times, MSN, AOL, Yahoo and Zee News.
+He has produced two albums with The Responsibles, which were nominated for Punk Recording of the Year and charted nationally; co-wrote Jennifer Abadesso's song "Did You Think", which hit #1 in Paris; produced multi-million album-selling bhangra artist Mika Singh and collaborated on projects with Cappadonna (Wu-Tang Clan), Justin Nozuka, Moka Only, and Apache Indian.
+Kohli has been profiled by CBC, The Globe and Mail, Toronto Star, Rogers TV, OMNI TV, Hindustan Times, MSN, AOL, Yahoo, and Zee News.